What To Do If You Witness An Auto Accident

 That’s up to you.
 However, many people are afraid to assist because of they’re afraid they’ll be held liable if they intervene.
 This, too, is untrue in most states.
 For instance, West Virginia has a Good Samaritan Law which protects citizens who intervene in an accident.

 The law states that no person, including a person licensed to practice medicine or dentistry, who in good faith renders emergency care at the scene of an accident or to a victim at the scene of a crime, without remuneration, shall be liable for any civil damages as the result of any act or omission in rendering such emergency care.

 So, in West Virginia, you will be protected if you help during an accident.
 But, what to do if you witness car accident?

 Don’t put yourself in danger

-It’s good to help other but you should be in safe side first so think first and react and keep yourself in a safe zone.
-Don’t get panic and put some steps that encounter you in danger and difficulties. so if you witness car accident don’t put yourself in danger.
+It’s good to help others but you should err on the side of caution.
+Keep yourself in a safe zone.
+Don’t panic.
+If you witness a car accident don’t put yourself in danger.

 Pull off the road as soon as it’s safe.

 Turn your hazard lights on, and make sure your vehicle is in a safe position.
 Try not to park too close to the accident scene in case of fire or other hazards.

 Call 911.
 If the accident is severe, the occupants of the vehicles likely won’t be able to contact emergency services.
 Their cars may be equipped with a service like OnStar, but it won’t hurt to call 911 to be safe.
 Be sure to tell the operator you’ve witnessed an accident.
 Explain where the accident occurred, how many cars are involved and if there are any injuries.